-Even if you don't mind the extra blankets and layers, it is important to consider the impact drafty windows could have on your energy bill.
-Heat can slip through the cracks, affecting the efficiency of your electric or gas heating.
+Even if you don't mind the extra blankets and layers, it is important to consider the impact drafty windows could have on your electricity bill and energy usage.
+Maintaining comfortable temperatures in each room is important for year-round comfort and energy efficiency.
+Heat can slip through the cracks, affecting the energy efficiency of your electric or gas heating.
 Feeling a breeze might indicate not just a faulty seal, but a greater issue in the structural integrity of your home.
 The air flowing through may also carry moisture, which reduces the effectiveness of insulation and can cause mold, mildew, and rotting — not optimal for maintaining a long-lasting structure.

-Air leaks are caused by ineffective seals and shifts between the walls and windows in your home.
+Air leaks are caused by ineffective seals and shifts in the space between the walls and windows in your home.
 The phenomenon of weather, specifically wind, moving parts of your structure and creating pressure is called deflection.
 This is what can render weatherstripping and other sealing methods ineffective after a while.
+It is important to measure the width of any gaps to select the right sealing material for effective insulation.

 Where are my windows most vulnerable to leaks?